luciasalar/pandemic_anxiety/Annotation_Guideline/annotation_anxiety.md

 * Consider whether the post express explicit mention of feeling of nervous, restless or tense.
 * Note that some posts maybe just for sharing a piece of information curated from other social media.
 Consider whether the author express feeling of nervous while explaining their reason to share this information.
+* Focus on the emotion the author expressed instead of what they worry about.
+Sometimes you may think the subject that the author worrying is a minor issue to you, but it is a major issue for the author.
+Therefore, we should only consider anxiety level based on the emotions expressed by the author.

 ### The Annotation will be one of the following: